DiamondSick/ST-ResNet-PyTorch/README.md

-# ST-ResNet-PyToch
+# ST-ResNet-PyTorch
-The implement of ST-ResNet in PyTorch.
+The implementation of ST-ResNet in PyTorch.

 **Paper**